kevinmeehanofficial/FIN_LLAMA/README.md

 This repo is a "full-stack" train + inference solution for Llama 2 LLM in Python and Pytorch, with SDG and a focus on minimalism and simplicity.

-Thank you to (ref: [https://github.com/karpathy/llama2.c] Andre Karpathy) for the initial training script and model card, which was modified for this project.
+Thank you to [Andre Karpathy](https://github.com/karpathy/llama2.c) for the initial training script and model card, which was modified for this project.